-MoDOT's waterways unit assists cities and counties in forming port authorities, promoting the use of navigable waterways in the State, assisting in capital and administrative funding, providing information related to ports and waterways, providing technical assistance, and representing the interests of the 14 public ports in Missouri.
+MoDOT's waterways unit assists cities and counties in forming port authorities, promoting the use of navigable waterways in the State, assisting in capital and administrative funding, providing information related to ports and waterways, providing technical assistance, and representing the interests of the 14 http://psc.mo.gov/CMSInternetData/ConsumerInformation/A% 20 Snapshot% 20 of% 20 What% 20 We% 20 Do.pdf public ports in Missouri.
 In past years, the State has funded capital improvements at the state's port facilities.
 However, inconsistency in appropriated funding levels makes it difficult for ports and MoDOT to plan or leverage available funding.